cosmoinin/MGPT/README.md

 2. Alejandro Aviles, Mario Alberto Rodriguez-Meza, Josue De-Santiago, and Jorge-Luis Cervantes-Cota [arXiv:1809.XXXXX]

-You may also want to cite (LCDM case) the following papers:
+For the theory in LCDM  see the following papers:

 1. https://arxiv.org/abs/0807.1733
 2. https://arxiv.org/abs/1209.0780